 Fast forward to art school in the late Sixties.
 Stain painting was the big thing.
 Without a gesso ground, the liquid acrylic sank into the weave of the canvas.
 I didn’t realize it initially, but the textile connection between what I did as a child and what I was doing as an art student was as straight as a dart.
 After graduation when I had no money for art supplies, I shredded all my stain paintings and wove them into new paintings.
 Now I make small color field paintings that reference silk fabric.
 Initially I denied the textile connection, but as I developed my own strength as an artist, I came to acknowledge and embrace the textile sensibility of my paintings.
 Textiles are in my DNA, and what I make springs from it.

 Perhaps I should add that in 50 years of artmaking I have gone down a lot of avenues.
 Another major one is the modernist grid, which serves at the underpinning for a lot of my work, even the way I display it.
 But when you think about it, the grid, with its vertical and horizontal construction is not unlike the warp and weft of fabric.
-It seems that all roads lead to Rome.

 Installation view of my solo show, Joanne Mattera: Silk Road, at Arden Gallery, Boston, in December 2020; all paintings encaustic on panel, 18 x 18 inches